jlesage/docker-baseimage-gui/README.md

 When the application has multiple windows, this behavior may need to be restricted to only the main one.

-The window manager configuration allows setting behaviour for different windows of the application.
+The window manager configuration allows setting behavior for different windows of the application.
 A specific window is identified by matching one or more of its properties:
   - Name of the window.